Pat White

-Patrick Christian White (born February 25, 1986) is an American former professional football quarterback.
-He played in the National Football League (NFL) and Canadian Football League (CFL).
-He played college football for the West Virginia Mountaineers and was selected by the Miami Dolphins in the second round of the 2009 NFL draft.
+Patrick Christian White (born February 25, 1986) is an American former professional football player who was a quarterback in the National Football League (NFL) and Canadian Football League (CFL).
+He played college football for the West Virginia Mountaineers, and set the FBS record for career rushing yards by a quarterback.
+He was selected by the Miami Dolphins in the second round of the 2009 NFL draft.
+White was a backup for the Dolphins in 2009, and for the Washington Redskins in 2013.
+He finished his playing career as a backup for the CFL's Edmonton Eskimos in 2014.
+He is currently an assistant coach for the West Virginia Mountaineers.

-White was also a baseball outfielder.
-He was drafted in the fourth round of the 2004 MLB Draft by the Anaheim Angels, and in later rounds by the Cincinnati Reds in 2008 and New York Yankees in 2009, but never played for those organizations except in instructional leagues.

 Early life

 White was voted 3rd in the Mr. Football for Alabama his senior high school season.
 His senior season he rushed for 1,905 yards and 31 touchdowns at Daphne High.
 He also passed for 1,488 yards and 15 touchdowns.
 He became a class 6-A All-State first team for football, but played pitcher and outfield in baseball as well, winning two state championships.

 White was being pursued by West Virginia, Auburn, Kentucky, LSU, Mississippi State, and Vanderbilt.
 However, West Virginia University promised White a chance to play quarterback in college.
 He originally had committed to LSU as a wide receiver but changed his mind and signed his letter of intent to WVU.